mcastling/mcastling.github.io/NUItutorials/visuals.md

 [Back to top](#top)

 <a name="visualcreation"></a>
-### Visual Creation and registration
+### Visual Creation and Registration

 Visuals are created by `factory` methods.

 Visuals need to be _registered_ with a unique 'property' index.
 The index is used for direct access to the visual.
 The index can be used to link a view to a visual when required.
-Registration also enables extra functionality, such as connection to the default window. `RegisterVisual` stores the visual 'handle' within the control.
+Registration also enables extra functionality, such as connection to the _Window_. `RegisterVisual` stores the visual 'handle' within the control.

 The examples in this tutorial demonstrate the recommended procedure for visual creation and registration, using 'explicit' calls to the factory and register methods: